Roger Taylor (Queen drummer)

 Roger Meddows Taylor (born 26 July 1949) is an English musician, songwriter and record producer.
 He achieved international fame as the drummer and backing vocalist for the rock band Queen.
 As a drummer, Taylor was recognised early in his career for his unique sound and was voted the eighth-greatest drummer in classic rock music history in a listener poll conducted by Planet Rock in 2005.
 He was inducted into the Rock and Roll Hall of Fame in 2001 as a member of Queen.

 As a songwriter, Taylor composed at least one track on every Queen album, and often sang lead vocals on his own compositions.
 He wrote or co-wrote three UK number ones ("These Are the Days of Our Lives", "Innuendo" and "Under Pressure") and wrote a further five major hits ("Radio Ga Ga", "A Kind of Magic", "Heaven for Everyone", "Breakthru" and "The Invisible Man").
 He has collaborated with such artists as Eric Clapton, Roger Waters, Roger Daltrey, Robert Plant, Phil Collins, Genesis, Jimmy Nail, Kansas, Elton John, Gary Numan, Shakin' Stevens, Foo Fighters, Al Stewart, Steve Vai, Yoshiki, Cyndi Almouzni and Bon Jovi.
 As a producer, he has produced albums by Virginia Wolf, Jimmy Nail and Magnum.

-As a singer, Taylor employs a falsetto vocal range.
+As a singer, Taylor possesses a countertenor vocal range.
 During the 1980s, in addition to his work with Queen, he formed a parallel band known as the Cross, in which he was the lead singer and rhythm guitarist.
 During the early 1980s, Taylor was also a panellist on the UK quiz show Pop Quiz, hosted by Mike Read.
 In 2014, he appeared in Brian Pern as himself.

-He is the father of the Darkness' drummer Rufus Tiger Taylor.
+He is the father of The Darkness' drummer Rufus Tiger Taylor.